 Right of survivorship

-With this agreement, if property owner dies, their interest in the property transfers to the surviving owner or owners.
+With this agreement, if a property owner dies, their interest in the property transfers to the surviving owner of the property.

 Lady bird deeds

-A special type of life estate deed also known as an “enhanced life estate deed”.
-Grantor retains the option to change.
+A special type of Life Estate Deed also known as an “Enhanced Life Estate Deed”.
+Grantor retains the option to make changes to the deed.

 Sellers may wish to provide financing to their buyers.
 There are three legal documents needed for this transaction.